MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_vizualization/pycmap_correlation_matrix.rst

             Table names of the target datasets to be matched with the source data.
 Note source dataset can be matched with multiple target datasets.
 A full list of table names can be found in :ref:`Catalog`.
         **dt1: string**
             Start date or datetime.
 Both source and target datasets are filtered before matching.
 This parameter sets the lower bound of the temporal cut.
             Example values: '2016-05-25' or '2017-12-10 17:25:00'.
         **dt2: string**
             End date or datetime.
 Both source and target datasets are filtered before matching.
 This parameter sets the upper bound of the temporal cut.
+            Example values: '2016-05-25' or '2017-12-10 17:25:00'.
         **lat1: float**
             Start latitude [degree N].
 Both source and target datasets are filtered before matching.
 This parameter sets the lower bound of the meridional cut.
 Note latitude ranges from -90 to 90 degrees.
         **lat2: float**